 When to go: April to October.
 Temperatures average 75-86 F, and the weather is mostly dry.
 July to September is peak holiday season and when you can expect to pay the highest rates.

 Rainy season: December to February.
 These months average 12 inches of rain, though it’s more akin to short, intense showers than daylong deluges, meaning you can still enjoy an excellent (and cheap) holiday.

 When to go: January to March and June to September.
 Malaysia straddles the equator, so it’s hot and humid year-round but these months have the lowest average rainfall.

 Rainy season: October to December, though monsoons continue through to February in Borneo.

 When to go: January to October.
-Like Malaysia, tiny Singapore’s weather stays fairly constant throughout the year, with temperatures only ranging from 30-33°C. June to August is driest, although flash thunderstorms and stifling humidity are never out of the question.
+Like Malaysia, tiny Singapore’s weather stays fairly constant throughout the year, with temperatures only ranging from 86-91 F. June to August is driest, though flash thunderstorms and stifling humidity are never out of the question.

-Rainy season: November to December average 250mm of rain each per month.
+Rainy season: November to December average about 10 inches of rain each per month.

 Like Thailand, Vietnam has three distinct climates.
 Hanoi gets downright chilly during the winter months, Ho Chi Minh City sees monsoons and temperatures remain fairly pleasant in central Vietnam throughout the year.

 - Central Vietnam/beaches (including Da Nang, Hoi An, Hue and Nha Trang): When to go: January to May.
 This is the driest time of year and temperatures average 70-86 degrees.
 June to August is also fairly dry, but gets increasingly hot and humid.
 Rainy season: June to July and September to November in Da Nang.
 October to early December in Hue, Hoi An and Nha Trang.